code0monkey1/clean-architecture-typescript-learn/README.md

 ---

-## Setting up Node.js + Typescript `Clean Architecture`
+## Setting Up A `Node.js + Typescript` Project With `Clean Architecture`

 ### Steps

 1. Initiate node project using `npm init -y` , which will create the `package.json` file with the default settings.
 1. Create folders `src` and `test`.
 1. Integrate typescript into the project by using `npm i -D typescript @types/node` , which installs typescript as a dev dependency , and the node type declarations to make working with node using typescript, compatible.
-1. Now to initialize all the tooling for this typescript node project, run `npx tsc --init` , which will create the `tsconfig.json` file with the default settings
+1. Now to initialize all the tooling for this typescript node project, run `npx tsc --init` , which will create the `tsconfig.json` file with the default settings.
 1.